jansvigar/reactnd-project-flashcards/README.md

 # Mobile FlashCards Project
 This is Udacity React Native project by Jan Vigar.
+This app is bootstrapped using Create React Native App.

 ## Installation
 ```